Choose the Correct Carpet Roll Width and Win Big

 The bad news is there’s never a “perfect world” scenario.
 The good news is, although you can’t remove all of the waste, you can eliminate a good portion of it.
 You do this by strategizing what roll size to choose.
 Let me give you an easy example:

 I’ll use the name Tim.
 Tim has an average sized home (2300 square feet) and needs 1800 square feet of it carpeted.
 All rooms are 15 feet wide and their lengths vary.
 He’s chosen a nylon Berber carpet.
-The carpet costs $3 per square foot or $5400 for the house.
-Adding the extra 20% the installer requires for Berber carpet will add $1080 (5400*20%=1080) to the total.
+The carpet costs $3 per square foot for a grand total of $5400 before the 20% is tacked on.
+The extra 20% required adds $1080 (5400*20%=1080) to the total.

 When Tim is about to checkout, he realizes that the retailer is using a 12 foot roll.
 Lucky for Tim, he used to be a carpet installer, and he knows to ask if the carpet comes in a 15 foot role.
 The salesman checks with his manager, and says that it is possible to order from the 15 foot roll.